Knowledge Engine (search engine): History

 In 2015, WMF applied for a $250,000 grant from the Knight Foundation to support development of the Knowledge Engine.
 Its grant proposal noted: "Commercial search engines dominate search-engine use of the Internet, and they're employing proprietary technologies to consolidate channels of access to the Internet's knowledge and information."
 The project was designed in four stages, each scheduled to take about 18 months.

 The project planned to draw information from Wikipedia-related projects and eventually to search other sources of public information such as the U.S. Census Bureau.
 Leaked internal WMF documents stated the "Knowledge Engine By Wikipedia will democratize the discovery of media, news and information—it will make the Internet's most relevant information more accessible and openly curated, and it will create an open data engine that's completely free of commercial interests.
 Our new site will be the Internet's first transparent search engine, and the first one that carries the reputation of Wikipedia and the Wikimedia Foundation."
 The new search engine was not expected to immediately replace a general purpose search engine because at first it would only draw on information from Wikipedia and its other free knowledge projects, though it might in time also have included academic and open access sources in its search results.
 Matt Southern in Search Engine Journal attributed media confusion about the Knowledge Engine's scope to the fact that later WMF statements clarifying the organization's intentions were "quite a contrast to the original grant application documents".

-The project was not discussed publicly with the Wikipedia community while developing the concept, nor part of the existing annual plan.
+The project was not discussed publicly with the Wikipedia community while developing the concept, nor was it part of the existing annual plan.
 This secrecy was mirrored by a degree of confusion within the organization, and seen as at odds with the goal of transparency.
 An initial blogpost by WMF Executive Director Lila Tretikov about the project did not address why the original proposal was so much broader than an internal search engine.
 Some staff and WMF board members felt the WMF was still not being straightforward with the Wikipedia community.
 This led to a crisis for the organization, leading to Tretikov's resignation in February 2016.